 About forage rainfall

 The forage rainfall plan uses rainfall as an indicator of quantity and/or quality of forage.
-There are two ways the Forage Rainfall plan can protect your established forage.
+There are 2 ways the Forage Rainfall plan can protect your established forage.
 Get coverage for:

 Insufficient rainfall option